GillesSchneider/natural-language-processing/quotes/war_peace/README.md

 ## Results (peace vs war)
-A **Multi Layer Perceptron (MLP)** with 1 hidden layers of size 50 has been trained and tested on the new Quote-500k dataset.
+A **Multi Layer Perceptron (MLP)** with 1 hidden layers of size 15 has been trained and tested on the new Quote-500k dataset.
 The training parameters remained the same accross the training/testing sessions.
 In the case of *war vs peace*, 623 peace quotes out of 2463 are randomly selected at each session.
 To cover as many peace quotes as possible, I ran 100 sessions for different configurations: same neural network, learning parameters, etc. but different preprocessing operations.

+**Balanced Dataset (623 quotes/themes)**
 | Number of Sessions       | Preprocessing Operations           | Avg Accuracy  (Test)|
 | ------------- |:-------------:| -----:|
 | 100    | With stop words, no stemming |   0.8266 ± 0.0216